 Biafine Emulsion Cream 186g (6.56 oz.)

+Save 10% when you buy 2 or more.
 Buy BIAFINE direct from France over-the-counter with free shipping and tracking on all orders worldwide.
-The #1 cream for post radiation therapy.
+The #1 cream for post radiation and laser therapy.

 • Free delivery & tracking worldwide

 • Over 10,000 customers in 40 countries